Audrey-netizen/fashion_fundamentals_for_trans_fems/general_guides/ffftf1_basics.md

 ## Blazers

-So some fun things that tend to be different with women's blazers: common to find them following "women's waistile" maybe not like the bottom of it cuts off there, but can go a bit lower but still not as low as average men's blazers, and there tends to be much more of the pinching of waists found in women's blazers.
+So some fun things that tend to be different with women's blazers: common to find them following "women's waistline" maybe not like the bottom of it cuts off there, but can go a bit lower but still not as low as average men's blazers, and there tends to be much more of the pinching of waists found in women's blazers.
 On the other hand, you can also find blazers that go well below the hips so